jxnl/blog/docs/writing/posts/advice-to-young-people.md

     I find the most effective way to get someone's attention is to simply give.
 Also just like dating.
 Hey I saw that you read this book on your website, i think you'd like this book too its pretty short etc etc. Oh I noticed some tests were failing in your repo, I fixed them for you.
 Hey!
 I've added some examples to the code base, do you have any feedback?

     Theres so many little ways to get people's attention that isn't self centered.
 I do this with my consulting too.
 First call, my only goal is to tell you everything I think could help your business.
 I don't care if you hire me or not.
 I just want to help.
 And turns out...
 This leads me to the next part.

+I recognize that not everyone has access to the same networking opportunities, and the traditional job application process can be a valid and necessary path for many.
+But social media when used correctly is a great way to get a opportunity

 ### Be the Plumber